 Disparate Treatment Discrimination Based on Sex: Hostile Environment Harassment (California Employment and Fair Housing Act, Cal.
 Gov't Code § 12955 et seq.; Cal.
-Code Regs. tit.
-2, § 12120(a)(2)) (Plaintiffs Kraft, Lancaster, Moore, Powitzky and Utzman Against Defendants County, City, Midnight Mission, Illumination Foundation, and Protection America)
+Gov't Code §§ 810, 815 et seq.)

-182. Plaintiffs incorporate by reference the above allegations, as if set forth in full.
-183. California's Fair Employment and Housing Act prohibits all providers of housing accommodation - including homeless shelters - from harassing or discriminating against any person because of the person's sex, gender, gender identity, gender expression, sexual orientation, or marital status.
+(Plaintiffs Kraft, Lancaster, Moore, Powitzky and Utzman Against Defendants County, City, Midnight Mission, Illumination Foundation, and Protection America, Inc.)

-184. Providers of housing accommodations have a duty not just to refrain from engaging in these unlawful practices, but also to ensure that their staff and other residents do not engage in them or create a hostile environment.
+- 198. Plaintiffs incorporate by reference the above allegations, as if set forth in full. - 199.
+California's Fair Employment and Housing Act prohibits all providers of housing accommodation-including homeless shelters-from harassing or discriminating against any person because of the person's sex, gender, gender identity, gender expression, sexual orientation, or marital status. - 200.
+Providers of housing accommodations have a duty not just to refrain from engaging in these unlawful practices, but also to ensure that their staff and other residents do not engage in them or create a hostile environment. - 201.
+This statute additionally prohibits otherwise making unavailable or denying